WindyBoss/hmtl-lessons/additional_description/Readme.md

 ## debounced
-There two types of debounced:
+There two types of debounced
 - Trailing (listen chatty events after their end)
 - Leading (listen chatty events in their beginning)

 ## Loading Attribute